jbrammer/Sequential_Pattern_Mining/README.md

-## Data set for the seminar "Business Problems"
+# EN: Data set for the seminar "Business Problems"

 This repository contains the data set for the seminar topic "Sequential Pattern Mining: Analysis and Visualization of Production Line Sequences" at the Chair of Information Systems Research at the University of Freiburg.